Our 10 Must-Read Stories — the OZY Highlight Reel | www.ozy.com

 Much more >>

-No. 5: Beyond Roe vs. Wade: Fetus Adoption Over Abortion in Latin America
+No. 5: Beyond Roe vs. Wade: The Next Battleground for Abortion Rights: Morocco

-Why You Should Care: These innovative but controversial initiatives could serve as a model for abortion battles elsewhere.
+Why You Should Care: The North African country is emerging as a key battleground on abortion, with an increasingly assertive movement seeking a break with conservative laws.

 Much more >>